What Is Postpartum Psychosis?

 The most severe symptoms of postpartum psychosis usually last about 2 to 12 weeks.
 However, it may take 6 to 12 months, or even more, for some women to recover completely.

-That being said, with proper treatment, most patients are able to make a complete recovery within a shorter duration.
+That being said, with proper treatment, most patients can completely recover within a shorter duration.

 In some cases, an episode of postpartum psychosis may be followed by a period of severe anxiety, depression, and low confidence.
 And it may take a while to come to terms with these changes in moods, behaviors, and actions.

-Some mothers may have difficulty bonding with their baby even after an episode of postpartum psychosis has passed, while some may feel sad or guilty about missing the opportunity to care for their baby.
+Some mothers may have difficulty bonding with their babies even after an episode of postpartum psychosis has passed.
+At the same time, some may feel sad or guilty about missing the opportunity to care for their baby.

-However, with support from their partner, family members, friends, and healthcare team, they can overcome these feelings.
+However, they can overcome these feelings with support from their partner, family members, friends, and healthcare team.

 Postpartum Psychosis: Frequently Asked Questions